-View Sandwell Valley & Birmingham Canal cycle route in a larger map
+Sandwell Valley & Birmingham Canal route

 This seven-mile route follows blue signs for National Cycle Network route 5 from Sandwell Valley Country Park through quiet roads and along the Birmingham Canal to Centenary Square.